pkiraly/qa-catalogue-web/README.md

 }
 ```

+`$url` contains an URL of the catalogue in the library website, `$marcVersion`
+is the abbreviation of MARC version used in the analyses.

 Please create a new file in the directory `classes/catalogue`.
 You do not have
 to do any other registration.
-The convention is that the name of the class
+The convention is to uppercase the first letter of
-is the first upper case form of the name property (Gent - gent, Cerl - cerl)
-etc. The later should fit the data directory name, the Solr index name, and
-either the application path or the `catalogue` property of the
-`configuration.cnf` file. `$url` contains an URL of the catalogue in the library
-website, `$marcVersion` is the abbreviation of MARC version used in the
-analyses.
+the class name.
+In [configuration] this name is given in lowercase (`Gent` => `gent`).

 ## Translation